-Warning signs, lights and labeling of potential equipment that emit UV radiation are additional measures that may be used to aid the protection of workers (see Appendix B).
+Warning signs, lights and labelling of potential equipment that emit UV radiation are additional measures that may be used to aid the protection of workers (see Appendix B).

 When enclosures with fail-safe interlocks, curtains or barriers cannot be installed, the distance from which workers operate the equipment has to be assessed as well as the duration of any exposure.

 When unprotected UV lights are used in a room, access to it must be restricted to a person with training and wearing personal protective equipment (PPE).
 A warning light indicating that UV light is on must be clearly visible from outside the room.

 Employees with photosensitivity reactions to UV radiation require additional protective measures.

 UV radiation is easily absorbed by clothing, plastic or glass.
 In case of working with open UV radiation during maintenance, service or other situations, particularly if safety shielding is removed, all personal will be provided with personal protective equipment covering all areas of skin, eyes and face.
 The eye protection must protect you against both UVA and UVB (check the label to make sure that this is the case).
 Long sleeve lab coats, gloves, and face shields must be used to protect your skin.

 RPS does not routinely measure the intensity of UV radiation or determine the duration of an individual’s permitted use time.
 RPS will survey a source for light intensity upon request or if an accidental exposure is suspected and it is necessary to determine the potential extent of the injury.
 Sources may also be surveyed at the discretion of RPS.